 - There is no evidence improvement efforts are being assessed and evaluated.

 Keep in Mind: You do not have to be an expert on assessment.
 The program must provide evidence that it has a working and effective system in place.
 Note, outcomes and continuous improvement are linked closely together.

 A program’s curriculum provides the foundation for entry into the profession.
-The curriculum criterion varies among the commissions so the following issues related to this criterion may not all be applicable to your commission.
+The curriculum criterion varies among the commissions.
+The following issues related to this criterion may or may not be applicable:

 - Curriculum fails to meet credit hour requirements (if specified by criterion)

 - Quality of the culminating or integrating experience, comprehensive project, capstone or major design experience (if required by the criterion)

 - Several courses with elements of a comprehensive project but not identified as the culminating experience